Dan Hurley turns down offer from Lakers, will stay at UConn to seek 3rd straight NCAA title

 “We’re going to try to replicate it again,” Hurley said in April after winning the second straight national title.
 “We’re going to maintain a championship culture.
 We’re bringing in some very talented high school freshmen.
 Our returning players, through player development, will take a big jump.
 We’ll strategically add through the portal.
 I don’t think that we’re going anywhere.”

-The Lakers almost got him to change his mind.
-And now their search continues.
+The Lakers seemed like they almost got him to change his mind.

 AP NBA: https://apnews.com/NBA